Hugh G. Martin

 A native of Anderson, SC and graduate of T.L.
 Hanna High School, Hugh is passionate about business and community development.
 His roles as Chairman and Chief Executive Officer for CommunityCode allow him to combine his passions, talents and skills to work with youth and aspiring professionals throughout the Southeast.

 While at Harvard, Hugh was President of the Black Pre-Law Association and a member of the Varsity Basketball Team.
 In addition to his more than 5 years of youth mentoring, tutoring, and coaching experience, Hugh has completed computer science and language coursework in Portuguese and advanced Spanish.
 Hugh has worked under Justice Beatty of the South Carolina Supreme Court and at the law firm of Carl F. Muller in Greenville, SC.
-Hugh has experience in the fields of manufacturing and accounting, is a licensed private pilot, a 2015 Hive Global Leader, and a 107.3 JAMZ 2015 Upstate Black History Maker.
+Hugh has experience in the fields of manufacturing and accounting, is a licensed private pilot, a 2015 Hive Global Leader, a 2016 Management Leadership for Tomorrow Fellow, a 2017 Consortium Fellow, and a 107.3 JAMZ 2015 Upstate Black History Maker.

 Darryl B. McCune II